narula/narula.github.io/_posts/2013-12-15-consistency.md

 within the system, so if you call your friend or read from another datasource he might have stuff you haven't seen yet 2) requires keeping a bunch of state around and 3) I don't think it's even that easy to reason about.
-For example:
+Either the system measures _too much_ causality, or the developer is required to reason about and tell the system what reads should satisfy causal relationships and what shouldn't.

 ## Sequential Consistency